 Common Golf Injuries and How to Avoid Them

 Golf is an explosive sport that involves hours of practice.
 Like any skilled sport, golf can result in nagging injuries.
 Ignoring pain and injury can cause permanent damage to your body and your musculoskeletal system.
-Seeking treatment and prevention for such injuries can prolong your golf career and improve your game.
+Seeking treatment and prevention for common golf injuries can prolong your golf career and improve your game.
 Watch out for the following common complaints:

 There are two common types of elbow conditions seen in golfers.
 “Golfer’s Elbow”, also known as “medial epicondylitis”, contributes to pain in the tendon on the inside of your elbow.
 Repetitive gripping and flexing involved in the golf swing cause irritation and tiny tears in the elbow tendon.
 Treating Golfer’s Elbow usually involves avoiding movements that aggravate the pain and icing for 15-20 minutes, 3-4 times daily.
 Anti-inflammatory medication can help to relieve severe pain, and you may want to contact a physical therapist or medical professional.